91-year-old hawker behind historic wonton noodle stall calls it quits

 Given his schedule, his girlfriend helped him out with his stall initially.

-“(My girlfriend) knew that I was very stressed, running tight on cash, et cetera, so she offered to help me,” said the newbie, who acknowledged that his cooking skills needed “some time to develop”.
+“(My girlfriend) knew that I was very stressed, running tight on cash, et cetera, so she offered to help,” said the newbie, who acknowledged that his cooking skills needed “some time to develop”.

-Realising, however, that there will be almost zero footfall as his stall is within the CBD area, he decided to shut his stall down during the circuit breaker period.
+Realising, however, that there would be almost zero footfall, as his stall was in the CBD, he decided to shutter it during the circuit breaker.

-When he re-opened in June, he saw that the office crowd still has not returned.
+When he re-opened in June, he saw that the lunchtime office crowd who used to throng the food centre had not returned.

-“The food centre used to be busy at lunch time, but not anymore,” he said.
-“We spoke to our customers, and they told us (they) would be coming back only next year.”
+“We spoke to … our customers, and they told us most of them would be coming back only next year,” he said.

-So, after a few months, Tan decided to call it quits and help his father at the wet market instead.
+So, after a few months, he decided to call it quits and help his father at the wet market.

 PROMISE OF A COMEBACK